-Georgie Goater is a dance artist from Aotearoa, based in Helsinki.
+Georgie Goater is a dance artist from Aotearoa currently based in Helsinki.

-She was born and grew up bi-lingual with her twin brother in Nagoya (JP) and Ōtautahi (NZ), and is of Irish-Scottish descent.
+Born in Japan and raised bilingually with her twin brother in Nagoya (JP) before moving to Ōtautahi (NZ), she is of Irish-Scottish heritage.

-Her dance practice has been developing over the past two decades between Aotearoa and Finland, through multiple threads.
+Her dance art practice has evolved over two decades between Aotearoa and Finland, shaped by multiple threads.

-The practice of improvisation is a fabric of this ground.
-It has been cultivated with Shameless Crowd Pleaser (NZ), Bangers and Mash (NZ), Vitamin S (NZ), Touch Compass (NZ), Kaaos Company and its Sunday Inclusive Movement Improv classes (FI), as well as through Contact Improvisation, somatic practices and dancing outside in natural and urban places.
+Improvisation is a core ground, nurtured through collaborations with Shameless Crowd Pleaser (NZ), Touch Compass (NZ), Bangers and Mash (NZ), Vitamin S (NZ), Kaaos Company (FI) and its Sunday Inclusive Movement Improv classes, as well as through site-based dance in both natural and urban environments, and the practice of Contact Improvisation.

 - Memory ecologies